Tips for Green Card Holders and Immigrants Filing U.S. Tax Returns

 Americans pay their federal income taxes through withholding, estimated taxes, or sometimes both.

 "Withholding" means that the person or business who's paying you subtracts an amount for federal taxes, Social Security, and Medicare from your earnings each pay period.
 You receive the balance as your take-home pay.
 The withheld money is then forwarded to the government on your behalf.

-Self-employed persons and others with income that's not subject to withholding, such as investments and rental income, should send estimated payments to the IRS every three months or so based on what they expect to owe.
+Self-employed persons and others with income that's not subject to withholding, such as investments and rental income, should send estimated payments to the IRS every three months based on what they expect to owe.
 The due dates for these estimated payments are April 15, June 15, September 15, and January 15 (of the following year).
 Taxpayers can be penalized if they don't make the required estimated payments by these dates.

 Tally up all the withholdings and estimated tax payments you've made when the year is over.
 Your withholdings will appear on the W-2 form your employer gives you at year's end.